Petroleum industry in Nigeria: Situation, 2019

 As of 2007, Nigeria's oil revenue totaled $340 billion in exports since the 1970s and it was the fifth largest producer.
-Nigeria imports most of its gasoline, though it is a major oil exporter, and when fuel subsidies were lifted in January 2012, fuel increased from roughly $1.70 per gallon to $3.50.
+Nigeria imports most of its motor spirit, though it is a major oil exporter, and when fuel subsidies were lifted in January 2012, fuel increased from roughly $1.70 per gallon to $3.50.
 As of 2019, Nigeria produced a form of oil ideal for the United States, had huge reserves, and increased its production to 2.8 Moilbbl of oil a day.
 At the same time this has been described as a resource curse hurting Nigeria and disadvantaging her people.